 7. Bicycle Moto Cross (BMX), an extreme style of bicycle track racing, became a sport in the 2008 Summer Olympic Games in Beijing, China.
 Maris Strombergs, of Latvia, received the gold medal for Men’s BMX, and Anne-Caroline Chausson, from France, took home the gold in the first Women’s BMX Olympic event.

 8. Over the past 30 years, bicycle delivery services have developed into an important industry, especially in cities, where the couriers have earned a reputation for their high speed and traffic-weaving skills.

 9. The Tour de France is one of the most famous bicycle races in the world.
 Established in 1903, it is considered to be the biggest test of endurance out of all sports.

 10. In 1817, Karl von Drais, a German baron, invented a horseless carriage that would help him get around faster.
 The two-wheeled, pedal-less device was propelled by pushing your feet against the ground, The machine became known as the “draisine,” and led to the creation of the modern-day bicycle.

 - Bicycle: The History by David Herlihy

 - The World Almanac Book of Records: Firsts, Feats, Facts & Phenomena by Mark Young

-Well there you have it.
-Now you can go tell all your friends about this new found knowledge!
+Well, there you have it!
+You can now tell your friends all about these new exciting facts!
 Who knows, it might even prove useful at the pub quiz.